Entanglement in Elastic Electron Scattering: Perturbation theory misses fundamental aspects of Bragg scattering: Introduction

 In order to treat this situation, a single-particle description is naturally insufficient.
 Instead of a perturbative potential, the scatterer must be described as a quantum system that interacts with the incident particle.
 Entanglement comes into play, and consequently loss of coherence~\cite{U_v190_i_p39,JoESaRP_v241_p146810}, which is described by the reduced density matrix of the electron~\cite{Blum1996,PRB_v59_i16_p10959,M_v31_i4_p333}.

 Here, we investigate the role of entanglement in elastic electron scattering.
 It turns out that the electron's density matrix shows signatures of increased entropy/reduced purity, in stark contrast to the one-particle description.
 When the mass of the scatterer tends to infinity, the differences disappear.
 Even for nanometer-sized scatterers, they are extremely small but might be sizable when time evolution is taken into account.
+This could be particularly relevant in the context of recent proposals predicting that scattering experiments in the TEM could be used to create superposition states of nanometer-sized particles~\cite{NimmrichterArxiv} or to entangle consecutive beam electrons~\cite{nQI_v10_p121}.